r00b/cessna-private-pilot-course/1.1-learning-your-airplane/4-airplane-engines-and-systems.md

 ### How Magnetos Work
 * Two magnetos, one left and one right
 * Two sets of ignition wires, upper and lower
-* Two spark plugs per cylinder, upper an dlower
+* Two spark plugs per cylinder, upper and lower
 * Ignition switch
 * Duplication allows for redundancy and engine performance from firing two spark plugs per cylinder